Point-In-Time Homeless Count

 The surveys are completed with those who are living outside, with more than one family in a household, in a vehicle, in shelters, or motels.
 YCAP additionally counts those couch surfing, and living with family or friends in a temporary status.
 This information is used to plan local and national service delivery to at-risk populations.

 YCAP leads the count in Yamhill County, collecting information anonymously while connecting individuals with services they may need.
-Surveys are conducted in several ways, including by calls through 211, county-wide drop-in sites, and county-wide street outreach.
+Surveys are conducted in several ways, including by phone calls through 211, county-wide drop-in sites, and county-wide street outreach.
 The most recent survey was conducted on January 25, 2017, with results expected to be released in July.

 Data is provided by household type (individuals, families, and child-only households), and is further broken down by sub-population categories, such as homeless veterans and the chronically homeless.